 Application Fees and Fee Waivers

-Students for whom application fees represent a financial hardship may apply for application fee waivers.
-Using the LSAC Website, you may either complete the online fee waiver application (which becomes available in September) or download the fee waiver packet and submit the completed form via hard copy.
+Students for whom application fees represent a financial hardship may apply for an LSAC application fee waiver.
+Using the LSAC Website, you may complete the online fee waiver application (which becomes available in September).
 You will be required to provide a copy of your financial aid status statement (available at the Financial Aid Office in the Franklin Building).
 If you are an alumna/us, then you will need to provide last year's tax information.

 Keep in mind that it will take some time to complete the necessary financial information for the waiver, and that LSAC will require at least six weeks to process your application.
 The service applies stringent criteria, so it is important to be realistic about your chances of receiving a fee waiver.

 Additionally, many law schools may extend individual application fee waivers to attract strong candidates, regardless of demonstrated financial need.
 In order to be eligible for these fee waivers, applicants must subscribe to the Candidate Referral Service (CRS) with LSAC when they register for the LSAT.